Kash Patel: Epstein files

-Amid a resurgence of interest in the Epstein files, the set of documents that the United States possesses on the sex offender and financier Jeffrey Epstein, Patel was criticized by supporters of Trumpism for rejecting conspiracy theories he had promoted.
-Deputy Attorney General Todd Blanche said he worked on a memorandum with Patel and Dan Bongino, whom Patel had named as his deputy director, that rejected many of the claims about Epstein's death.
-In a joint interview with Patel in May, Bongino bluntly told Maria Bartiromo on Fox Business that Epstein had committed suicide.
+Amid a resurgence of interest in the Epstein files, the set of documents the United States possesses on the sex offender and financier Jeffrey Epstein; Deputy Attorney General Todd Blanche said he worked on a memorandum with Patel and Dan Bongino, whom Patel had named as his deputy director, that rejected many of the claims about Epstein's death.
+In a joint interview with Patel in May, Bongino told Maria Bartiromo on Fox Business that Epstein had committed suicide.

+Commentators including Tucker Carlson, Alex Jones, and Emerald Robinson criticized the pair; Carlson said they were "making a huge mistake, promising to reveal things and then not revealing them" and Jones accused Patel of "gaslighting".
 In July, The Wall Street Journal reported that Patel had privately told officials that Trump's name is in the Epstein files.
 Patel had been critical of Bondi, though she said in a press conference that she had no issues working with him.
-According to The Washington Post, the conflict concerned Bondi's handling of the investigation, with Patel and Bongino privately saying they would have released the files—with information about victims redacted—had they been in charge.
+According to The Washington Post, the conflict was over Bondi's handling of the investigation, with Patel and Bongino privately saying they would have released the files—with information about victims redacted—had they been in charge.
+In September, appearing before the Senate Committee on the Judiciary, Patel defended his tenure and his handling of the Epstein files.
+The combative hearing devolved into shouting matches at several moments.
+The next day, he testified before the House Committee on the Judiciary and denied that he had withheld Epstein-related evidence to defend Trump.